-- Maintain proper air pressure in all tires (See PSI on tires). - Keep tires free of gasoline, oil, or insect control chemicals which can harm rubber. - Avoid stumps, stones, deep ruts, sharp objects and other hazards that may cause tire damage.
+- Maintain proper air pressure in all tires (See the side of tires for proper PSI). - Keep tires free of gasoline, oil, or insect control chemicals which can harm rubber. - Avoid stumps, stones, deep ruts, sharp objects and other hazards that may cause tire damage.